 2. Trendex Stops

-These are end-of-day stops based on established levels of strong support (uptrends) or resistance (downtrends) that have been optimized (least amount of whipsaws) to reflect behavior of the security/index over the last 15-20 years (depending on how much price history is available).
+These are end-of-day stops based on established levels of strong support (uptrends) or resistance (downtrends) that have been optimized (least number of whipsaws) to reflect behavior of the security/index over the last 15-20 years (depending on how much price history is available).
 Thus, the long-term daily-close pricing history stretching over at least one full business cycle is used to determine short, medium and long-term stops that best capture short, medium and long-term up/down trends of the security/index.

 Below is an example taken from the 1st chart in the SP500 Trendex dashboard.
 The security is shown together with the 3 stops.
 Note how the security trades below the resistance-stops in downtrends and above the support-stops in uptrends.
 Stop levels for the prior days’ close (depicted by the date on top right) is shown together with what the stops will be the following trading day assuming they won’t be violated.